 For questions about how marital rape and consent are defined under California law or to examine your case with one of our Santa Barbara criminal defense attorneys, get in touch with the Aron Law Firm as soon as possible.
 Our experienced lawyers are devoted to protecting your rights by investigating your case in detail and building a robust defense.

 At the Aron Law Firm, we have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach that aims to make the legal process as painless as possible.
-To speak with a criminal defense attorney, schedule a free consultation by calling (805) 618-1768 or completing our online contact form today.
+To speak with a criminal defense attorney, schedule a consultation by calling (805) 618-1768 or completing our online contact form today.